 As soon as you find out your phone is with someone else, the priority should be making sure that the person cannot access the contents of the phone.
 To do this, you can lock your phone remotely.
 The exact process will depend on your operating system:

-For iOS devices, the Activation Lock is automatically enabled when you turn on Find My iPhone (which needs to have been turned on before the device was stolen).
+For iOS devices, the Activation Lock is automatically enabled when you turn on Find My iPhone (which needs to have been enabled before the device was stolen).
 This locks the device so that no one can sign in without your Apple user ID and password.

 If you’re absolutely certain you won’t be getting your phone back and you’re concerned about it holding sensitive information, you can perform a remote erase on your phone within the Find My iPhone app.
 Ideally, you have your phone backed up, so performing an erase won’t result in you losing any information permanently.